 Welcome to the Survey of London’s Whitechapel project, where you can share and explore the many histories of Whitechapel’s buildings and places.

 On our map you’ll find information about every building in Whitechapel in 2016, including photographs, stories and research, film clips and audio recordings added by historians, local people and others with an interest in the area.
-It will grow in content gradually until the end of 2018, a collaborative work in progress made up of the Survey’s own research alongside material that you and everyone else contributes.
+It has grown in content since then, a collaborative work in progress made up of the Survey’s own research alongside material that many others have contributed.

 This is an experiment in the making of the history of a place.
 Sharing our knowledge and experiences will help us to understand the histories of buildings, streets and neighbourhoods, and through them the lives of the people of Whitechapel.
 To start exploring, go to the map and click on a building to see content about that site, or you can explore buildings related to a particular historical period or theme.